dormant-chicken/sortty/README.md

 [ fancy ] is 0 (AKA False), so the program will use a '#' instead of a fancy bar

-[ bigger_bars ] is 0, so the program will display smaller bars when sorting
+[ bar_size ] is 3, so the program will draw the bars with a width of 3 terminal cells

 [ wait_time ] waits 0.01 seconds before refreshing the screen.